Java Type System

 |---|---|

-| Primitives vs. Objects | Stack vs. heap, null safety, autoboxing/unboxing pitfalls. |
+| Primitives vs. Objects | Stack vs. heap, null safety, autoboxing/unboxing pitfalls, the Integer cache. |

-| Generics | <T> syntax, bounded type parameters, generic methods and classes. |
+| Generics | <T> syntax, bounded type parameters, generic methods, classes, and interfaces. |

-| Wildcards | ? extends T (producer), ? super T (consumer), PECS rule. |
+| Wildcards | ? extends T (producer), ? super T (consumer), PECS rule, unbounded <?>. |

-| Type Erasure | Why generics are compile-time only; reflection and instanceof implications. |
+| Type Erasure | Why generics are compile-time only; bridge methods, heap pollution, super type tokens. |

-| Type Inference | var (Java 10+), diamond operator <>, lambda target typing. |
+| Type Inference | var (Java 10+), diamond operator <>, generic method inference, lambda target typing. |

 Learning Path